mroam/deepLearnAlg/README.md

 ## Done (Most Recent at top)
+* (√ May 2018) Wrote abstract, presented at independent science.
 * (√ Apr 2018) Lots of comments, and now the code runs a stopwatch timer on itself.
 * (√ Apr2018) Finish [installing gym.openai.com](https://gym.openai.com/docs/#installation) (began with `brew update` and then `brew install` and `brew install cmake boost boost-python sdl2 swig wget` but then we're finding that they want /usr/local/bin to be writable!!??
 (Why aren't they using ~/usr/local/bin for Pete's sake--see [brew docs](https://docs.brew.sh/FAQ) We've tried loosening /usr/local by using `sudo chmod -R +a "user:tensorflow allow list,add_file,search,delete,add_subdirectory,delete_child,readattr,writeattr,readextattr,writeextattr,readsecurity,writesecurity,chown,file_inherit,directory_inherit"  /usr/local/` ??
 Was this a tremendous mistake?
 But then we were allowed to continue with `pip install gym` and then `pip install 'gym[all]'` and Griffin's 2D animation was working.
 * (√ Mar2018) Using [homebrew](http://brew.sh) to start [installing gym.openai.com](github.com/openai/gym#basics) (began with `brew update` and then `brew install`